 \subsubsection{Prompt and Verbalizer Ensemble}

 We conducted the experiments by varying the prompts and verbalizers from the baseline, and the experimental results are presented below in Table \ref{different-template-verbalizer}.

-From the experimental results shown in Table \ref{different-template-verbalizer}, we can see that the choice of prompt template and verbalizer is important in prompt-based text classification.
-Different templates or verbalizers may violate the effectiveness of the model and it shows a lack of robustness of prompt-learning process.
-A potential reason behind the lack of robustness in individual prompts and verbalizers might be their specificity.
+From the experimental results shown in Table \ref{different-template-verbalizer}, we can see that, different templates or verbalizers may violate the effectiveness of the model and it shows a lack of robustness of prompt-based learning process.
 Some prompts may align better with certain types of input data than others, resulting in performance discrepancies.
-This variance underscores the importance of diversifying the prompts and verbalizers – a kind of "ensembling" that can provide a more holistic understanding of the data.
+This variance underscores the importance of the aggregation with various prompts and verbalizers – a kind of "ensemble learning" that can enhance the robustness of the pipeline.

-Accordingly, we can observe from the table \ref{different-template-verbalizer} that by assembling the templates and/or the verbalizers, the performance of the assembled model improves greatly and surpasses that of any individual model alone.
-This highlights the effectiveness of combining multiple templates and verbalizers to enhance the overall performance and achieve better classification results in comparison to using a single template or verbalizer in isolation.
+Accordingly, we can observe from the table \ref{different-template-verbalizer} that by aggregating templates and/or verbalizers, the performance of the pipeline improves greatly and surpasses that of any individual model alone.
+This highlights the effectiveness of combining multiple templates and verbalizers to enhance the overall performance and achieve better intent recognition results in comparison to solely using one single template combined with one verbalizer.